dylan-lang/opendylan/documentation/library-reference/source/network/index.rst

    :description:

-     The class of unexpected errors from Open Dylan’s Winsock2 library, an FFI interface to the native socket library Winsock2.
+     The class of unexpected errors from Open Dylan's Winsock2 library, an FFI interface to the native socket library Winsock2.

      Inspect the contents of the ``socket-condition-details`` slot for